Transformers: Robots in Disguise (2000 TV series)

-Transformers: Robots in Disguise, originally known as Transformers: Car Robots (トランスフォーマー カーロボット, Toransufōmā Kā Robotto), is a Japanese anime television series based on the Transformers franchise.
+Transformers: Car Robots (トランスフォーマー カーロボット, Toransufōmā Kā Robotto), localized into American English as Transformers: Robots in Disguise is a Japanese anime television series part of the Transformers franchise.
 The series was produced by Nihon Ad Systems and Studio Gallop, in cooperation with Korean company Dongwoo Animation, aired in Japan in 2000.

-Conceived as a reboot to the franchise, with a self-contained continuity separate from any previous incarnation, a localized English adaptation aired as part of the Fox Kids programming block in the United States from September 8, 2001 to March 30, 2002.
+In Japan the series is set in continuity with prior series, while the localization functions as a reboot to the franchise, with a self-contained continuity separate from any previous incarnation, many characters having their names changed, some treated as new iterations of classic Transformers characters, the localized English adaptation aired as part of the Fox Kids programming block in the United States from September 8, 2001 to March 30, 2002.

 Plot

 While attempting to stop the Predacons from stealing Earth's energy, the Autobots ally themselves with Koji Onishi after Predacon leader Megatron captures the boy's father, Dr. Kenneth Onishi.
 Amidst their battles, the Autobots and Predacons discover the location of a crashed spaceship from their home planet, Cybertron, containing six Autobot protoforms.
 Megatron reaches it first and reprograms the protoforms into the evil Decepticons.
 In light of this, Predacon sub-commander Sky-Byte attempts to prove his worth to Megatron by stealing the Autobots' O-Parts.
 Meanwhile, Ultra Magnus, the bitter brother of Autobot leader Optimus Prime, arrives on Earth to claim the latter's Matrix for his own, only for the brothers to gain the ability to merge into Omega Prime.

 The Autobots and Predacons eventually discover Fortress Maximus, a giant Transformer hidden on Earth to protect it.
 While they race to claim its power, Sky-Byte accidentally frees Dr. Onishi, who joins the Autobots to help them locate all of the O-Parts necessary to find the Orb of Sigma.
 While Megatron finds it and uses its power to become Galvatron, the Orb leads the Autobots to Cerebros, Fortress Maximus' power key.
 A final battle soon ensues between Galvatron and Omega Prime, who eventually prevails and brings the Decepticons and most of the Predacons back to Cybertron to face justice while Sky-Byte stealthily escapes into Earth's oceans.